robbytables/bug-free-invention/unit-6-flask/instructor-resources/hw-5day-4flask/README.md

 ## Problem 2: "A Detective, a PI"

-### Skill You're Practicing: Creating an API
+### Skill You're Practicing: Creating an API.

-Write a Flask app that makes a GET request and returns a JSON of one of the items in a list.
+Write a Flask app that makes a `GET` request and returns a JSON of one of the items in a list.

 #### Example Test Code